LucasGronlund/mladv-project/report/README.md

 # Report
-This folder is used for our glorious LaTeX report.
+This folder contains the LaTeX report.